An Introduction to ISO 26000

 What Is ISO 26000?

 ISO 26000 is often called the industry standard for social responsibility.
-However, ISO 26000 is not an official standard, nor is it a formal management system.
+However, ISO 26000 is not an official standard, nor is it a formal management system for quantifying and qualifying companies as "socially responsible".
 In contrast, ISO 14001 is a formal environmental management system.

 ISO 26000, also called ISO SR, was first published in 2010.
 It was created by the ISO Working Group on Social Responsibility or WG SR.